Takicegek/Interpeer/whitepaper.md

 Also links could point to any other page of the interpeer-site, meaning search engines could index Interpeer as a normal website, transparently.

-When someone views a interpeer-site this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
+When someone views a interpeer-site this way, a warning bar would be visible asking them to install the Interpeer plug-in for their safety.
 This would probably be done using an iframe to do the redirection.

 If a user stays on one interpeer-site longer than the peer they are using is tasked the job of hosting it, they would begin getting 404 pages.
 The fix could be java-script that detects the lack of a plug-in and handles page changes by asking [interpeer.net](http://interpeer.net).